-In a traditional healthcare system, providers are paid for each service they provide to a patient.
-Even though basic service quality metrics have been around for the last 200 years, the impact of those metrics on profitability hasn’t always been correlated.
+In a traditional healthcare system, providers receive payment for each service they provide to a patient.
+Even though basic service quality metrics have been around for the last 200 years, they didn’t always correlate to profitability.

 As a result, the volume and speed of service became a primary focus – at times this came at the expense of quality care.
 According to IHI Senior Director Molly Bogan, “In the past, the traditional business model was, ‘the more you do, the more you’ll get paid.’”

 However, with the introduction of the Star Ratings system in 2008, healthcare’s business model changed.
 In this article, we’re going to break the medicare Star Ratings system down, examine the shift to value-based care, and see how health plans can increase their ratings by focusing on KPMs.

 Let’s start by quickly recapping the shift from volume-based to value-based care.
 For decades, the healthcare system in the United States was based on volume.
 But over the last ten years or so, the entire system has shifted towards a value-based care model.